 These tips may seem overwhelming, but there are tools that can help.
-Password managers like 1Password, LastPass, Dashlane or Firefox Lockbox for iOS can generate strong passwords for you, remember them for you, and fill them into websites so you don’t have type them in.
+Password managers like 1Password, LastPass, Dashlane or Firefox Lockbox can generate strong passwords for you, remember them for you, and fill them into websites so you don’t have type them in.
 Many can even store the long, random answers to your security questions, in case you need to reset your accounts.
 There are risks in using password managers, since they create a database that has all your passwords in it.
 That is why you need to still use a very strong “master password” or long passphrase that will be used to encrypt your data in the password manager.

 Use two-factor authentication